John McCain: Remainder of third Senate term

 Meanwhile, in discussions over proposed U.S. action against Iraq, McCain was a strong supporter of the Bush administration's position.
-He stated that Iraq was "a clear and present danger to the United States of America", and voted accordingly for the Iraq War Resolution in October 2002.
-He predicted that U.S. forces would be treated as liberators by a large number of the Iraqi people.
+He stated that Iraq was "a clear and present danger" to the U.S., and voted for the Iraq War Resolution in October 2002.
+He predicted that U.S. forces would be treated as liberators by many Iraqi people.
 In May 2003, McCain voted against the second round of Bush tax cuts, saying it was unwise at a time of war.
 By November 2003, after a trip to Iraq, he was publicly questioning Secretary of Defense Donald Rumsfeld, saying that more U.S. troops were needed; the following year, McCain announced that he had lost confidence in Rumsfeld.

 In October 2003, McCain and Lieberman co-sponsored the Climate Stewardship Act that would have introduced a cap and trade system aimed at returning greenhouse gas emissions to 2000 levels; the bill was defeated with 55 votes to 43 in the Senate.
 They reintroduced modified versions of the Act two additional times, for the final time in January 2007 with the co-sponsorship of Barack Obama, among others.

-In the 2004 U.S. presidential election campaign, McCain was once again frequently mentioned for the vice-presidential slot, only this time as part of the Democratic ticket under nominee John Kerry.
-McCain said that Kerry had never formally offered him the position and that he would not have accepted it if he had.
-At the 2004 Republican National Convention, McCain supported Bush for re-election, praising Bush's management of the War on Terror since the September 11 attacks.
+In the 2004 U.S. presidential election campaign, McCain was frequently mentioned for the vice-presidential slot, only this time as part of the Democratic ticket under nominee John Kerry.
+McCain said that Kerry had never formally offered him the position and that he would not have accepted it.
+At the 2004 Republican National Convention, McCain supported Bush for re-election, praising Bush's management of the war on terror since the September 11 attacks.
 At the same time, he defended Kerry's Vietnam War record.
 By August 2004, McCain had the best favorable-to-unfavorable rating (55 percent to 19 percent) of any national politician; he campaigned for Bush much more than he had four years previously, though the two remained situational allies rather than friends.